apache/spark/docs/helm-chart/index.rst

 Installing the Chart
 --------------------

-To install this chart using helm 3, run the following commands:
+To install this chart using Helm 3, run the following commands:

 .. code-block:: bash